alvi83252-dot/The-CRUDs---HackSussex/README.md

 •	prevent anonymous abuse of contribution features
 •	protect reward and gamification systems from manipulation
 •	secure protected backend actions and moderation flows In other words, Auth0 is not only there for login.
 It supports the trust model of the platform.
-Since BinFinder relies on user-generated environmental data, secure identity and protected API access are important to keeping the system reliable.
+Since BinBuddy relies on user-generated environmental data, secure identity and protected API access are important to keeping the system reliable.
 ________________________________________

 # Why It Fits the CXI+AI Track

-BinFinder aligns well with the CXI+AI / design-to-delivery accelerator idea because the project combines user experience, AI decision support, and clear delivery of outcomes.
+BinBuddy aligns well with the CXI+AI / design-to-delivery accelerator idea because the project combines user experience, AI decision support, and clear delivery of outcomes.
 From the user side, the experience is simple:
 •	open the app
 •	find a nearby bin